 The Georgia DNR administers or coordinates several programs that are competitive in nature that also provide a skills challenge for emerging hunters.
-Examples include the National Archery in the Schools Program (NASP), Youth Hunter Education Challenge (YHEC) and the Scholastic Clay Target Program (SCTP).
+Examples include the National Archery in the Schools Program (NASP), Hunter Education Field Days and the Scholastic Clay Target Program (SCTP).

 Level III: Hunt and Learn Opportunities